Private Investigator Software

 Technology plays a key role in any investigation business.
 Detectives use a combination of private investigator software such as online search tools, OSINT resources, computer software, and mobile apps to support many aspects of investigations.

 Private investigator software is a general term that encompasses programs and applications installed on a computer or web server and online, web-based solutions known as SAAS (Software as a Service).
-SAAS is a software licensing and delivery model that is offered on a subscription basis and is centrally hosted.
+SAAS is a software licensing and delivery model offered on a subscription basis and centrally hosted.
 Users access the service via a web browser on a PC, tablet, or mobile device.
 Also, it includes apps installed on tablets and mobile devices.

-Private investigator software can be used to:
+Private investigator software helps detectives:

 • Manage business operations such as accounting, billing, invoicing, and customer contact management

-• Manage cases, including assignments, case documents, photos, contacts, interview notes, expenses, and more.
+• Manage cases, including assignments, case documents, photos, contacts, interview notes, expenses, etc.

 • Search for public and non-public records such as criminal histories, divorce records, address histories, driving records, financial records, and more.

-• Conduct online research and due diligence, download documents, compile dossiers and prepare reports for court cases
+• Conduct online research and due diligence, download documents, compile dossiers, and prepare reports for court cases.

 Case Management Software and Online Services